django-import-export/django-import-export/docs/advanced_usage.rst

         class Meta:
             model = Book

-The ``attribute`` parameter is optional and if not supplied it will default to the declared resource attribute name (e.g. 'published_field').
+The ``attribute`` parameter is optional, and if omitted it means that:

+  1. The field will be ignored during import.

+  2. The field can be exported if the Resource attribute name ('published_field') relates to a field on the associated model.

 If using the ``fields`` attribute to :ref:`declare fields<field_declaration>` then the declared resource attribute name must appear in the ``fields`` list::